paulang1807/learn-genai/docs/local.md

 1. :bulb: Used to get an initial answer to a query using retrieved nodes
 2. :bulb: Used when the retrieved text does not fit into a single LLM call with `response_mode="compact"` (the default), or when more than one node is retrieved using `response_mode="refine"`
     - The answer from the first query is inserted as an existing_answer, and the LLM must update or repeat the existing answer based on the new context.
+3. :bulb: This will show the ip and port of the server which can then be used as an endpoint to interact with the LLM.

 ??? abstract "Sample Code with Custom Prompts"
     === "Completion Prompts"